-Moving towards a plant-based diet?
+Moving toward a plant-based diet?
 Here are a variety of resources to help you on your way.
 From a list of veg-friendly restaurants to an archive of vegan recipes, we’ve got you covered.
-We hope that these resources will help you to continue on your path to compassionate living.
+We hope that these resources will help you to continue on your path of compassionate living.

 Free Veg Starter Guides

 - A nine-page pamphlet: Guide to Cruelty-Free Eating